robptrck/creating_database_AWS/README.md

 - I **grouped the results** by year using **extract function**.

-- I selected the avg_prcp, year and ranking columns from my CTE and **only included the results that were less than or equal to 10**.
-This is to show the top 10 results and include any potential duplicates, although again that's not likely to occur in this dataset).
+- I selected the **avg_prcp, year and ranking columns** from my CTE and only included the results that were less than or equal to 10.
+This is to show the **top 10 results and include any potential duplicates**, although again that's not likely to occur in this dataset).

 ## Using pgAdmin to create a table and import data: